Dat-Sci/Weather-Analysis/README.md

-Weather Trends: Comparing Daily Max & Min Temperatures (2005-2014 vs 2015) A time series analysis of temperature variations across two consecutive years.
+Weather Trends: Comparing Daily Max & Min Temperatures (2005-2014 vs 2015) A time series analysis of temperature variations in Ann Arbor Michigan.
  * Maximum and minimum daily temperatures against months for each day in the year between the years 2005 and 2014, with the exceeding values of the year 2015 for the area Ann Arbor Michigan.